KaiTheRedNinja/SwiftyNode/README.md

 However, it is secure in the following aspects:
 1. The NodeJS process can crash without the host app crashing
 2. A hijacked socket will only be able to use the APIs exposed to the extension.
 It cannot execute arbritrary code

+# Other Considerations

+## Speed

+A quick test of a `Swift --(requests)--> Node --(responds)--> Swift` round-trip function call takes about 1.5ms, or about 0.0015s.
+Although this is acceptable for most UI-related cases (such as a button being pressed and showing an immediate result), large amounts of data or many requests may cause noticable delays.
+This duration may have multiple causes:
+- The regex-based reading system, which may slow large messages
+- The concurrency systems of Node and Swift